Liberation Army of the South: Zapata's assassination and decline

 After the death of Zapata, Gildardo Magaña played a crucial role in negotiating a peaceful resolution to the conflict in Morelos.

 Eliminating Zapata was a top priority for President Carranza.
 Carranza was unwilling to compromise with domestic foes and wanted to demonstrate to Mexican elites and to American interests that Carranza was the "only viable alternative to both anarchy and radicalism."
 In mid-March 1919, General Pablo González ordered his subordinate Jesús Guajardo to begin operations against the Zapatistas in the mountains around Huautla.
-Zapata was deceived into believing that Guajardo planned to defect, and agreed to a final meeting on April 10, 1919.
-However, when Zapata arrived at the Hacienda de San Juan, in Chinameca, Ayala, Guajardo's men riddled him with bullets.
+Zapata was deceived into believing that Guajardo planned to defect, and agreed to a final meeting on 10 April 1919.
+When Zapata arrived at the Hacienda de San Juan, in Chinameca, Ayala, Guajardo's men riddled him with bullets.
 His body was photographed and his death widely publicized in an attempt to demoralize the Zapatistas.